thomlom/blog/content/blog/time-management-productivity-developers/index.md

 🔥 Create a mindless task list and place it in the ones you know you can do without thinking.
 At the moment you’re feeling unproductive, do them.

-## ⏱ Have dedicated time for what you love to work on
+## ⏱ Allocate time for what you love to work on

 With the amount of work we have to do, it’s pretty easy to get lost and forget to spend some time on what we love to work on.
-There’s a simple way to fix that situation: **allow yourself to work on whatever you love to work a certain amount of time or at a specific hour**.
+There’s a simple way to fix that situation: **allow yourself to work on whatever you love a certain amount of time**.
 For example, I like to write articles, build side-projects, contribute to open-source and discovering new technologies.
 Then, every morning I work an hour (sometimes more) on my task of the moment (writing a new article, following a course, etc.).

 🔥 Stick to these routines and make sure you do it consistently.
 It’s important to work on what you love.
 Otherwise, you’ll likely get sick of what you do everyday.
 Oh and make sure everyone respects the fact that you’re taking this time for yourself.

 ## 🌴 Breaks are important

-Another ironic tip as I’m having a hard time to apply it.
+This is another tip I’m having a hard time to apply.
 This advice is both for me and you: **take breaks.**

 When you’re doing a pomodoro, take a real break once it’s finished: stretch, grab a cup of coffee or a glass of water.
 Don’t stay in front of your computer or launch the next pomodoro.
 Take a real break.
 When you have days off, **enjoy them** and don’t work during these days.
 I’m kind of a workaholic and I used to work all week, including weekends.
 I was surprised that I was sometimes really tired. _"You work all day and you don’t take days off, What a surprise!"_ you might think.
 You're right.
 Now, I take breaks during work, I don’t work on Sunday and I’m feeling way more productive even if I work less.